kappaio-gateway/kappaio-zll/README.md

 * **Turning On/Off**
 * **Adjust Brightness** - You can also set the level-transition speed.
 * **Change color** - You can also et the color-transistion speed.

-**Note:This plugin is shipped with kappaBox, the code is provided for educational purpose.**